Herbert Austin was a twentieth century motor manufacturer who made cars popular with the masses

 Rotherham Grammar School and Brampton Commercial College to study Architecture.
 He then emigrated to Melbourne Australia with his uncle and served an apprenticeship as an engineer at Langlands Foundry.

 1882: Austin went to Melbourne, Australia to join his uncle as a works manager of a general engineering firm.
 He went on to work for six other engineering firms.

 1893: He was asked by Frederick Wolsey, whose company he was now working for to return to Birmingham, England to supervise a sheep shearing equipment manufactory.

 1895: Austin built his first experimental car, a three wheeler steered by a tiller.

 1896: The prototype of his second car was exhibited at the Exhibition at Crystal Palace, London.

 1900: Austin entered a four wheel car for the Automobile Club of Great Britain 1,000 mile challenge.
 The single cylinder car won first prize.

 1901: The Wolseley Tool and Motor Car Company was begun at Adderley Park in Birmingham and Austin became Manager.
 He became a founder member of the Midland Automobile Club.

 1905: After taking Wolseley cars to world renown he resigned and looked around to start his own business.
 He found an out of town site at Longbridge which was then seven miles from the city of Birmingham and with the help of financial assistance from friends he bought a small derelict printing works and began the Austin Motor Company.
-(November 17th) Austin went to the Motor Show at Olympia in London and received his first orders.
+Austin went to the Motor Show at Olympia in London on November 17th and received his first orders.

 1906: The first car, a 25 hp Endcliffe Phaeton costing £650, was produced and soon skilled craftsmen made their way to Longbridge, manufacturing 120 cars in the first year.